India › Mumbai Hotels › Taj Mahal Palace Review

-Revered across the city, this hotel was the site of a major terrorist attack in 2008, but recovered fully to become even better less than two years later.
-Both wings occupy an entire block facing the harbor in an inner-city suburb which is packed with tourist facilities.
-Rooms in the 115-year-old building exude so much history and charm, and feature bay windows, elegant furniture, and marble bathrooms.
+Revered across the city, both wings of this opulent hotel occupy an entire block facing the harbor in an inner-city suburb which is packed with tourist facilities.
+Rooms in the over a century-old building exude so much history and charm, and feature bay windows, elegant furniture, and marble bathrooms.
 Those in the towering newer wing are more modern but equally refined, and many directly face the sea and the famous Gateway of India monument.
 All the usual five-star amenities are offered, from the resort-style pool and gardens to the arcades of swanky boutiques.
-Among a poor choice across Mumbai, it’s also perfect for families.
-This is one place worthy of a splurge; otherwise, maybe, book a signature High Tea in the afternoon.
+It also has a kid-friendly vibe and is perfect for families.
+This is one hotel worthy of a splurge; otherwise, maybe, book a signature High Tea in the afternoon.

-- Address: There is no real address.
+- Address: Apollo Bandar, Colaba.
 Everyone in Mumbai knows it.
 The main entrance is within the lofty new tower on the corner facing the esplanade.
 Also, access on foot through the older wing.

 - Area: In a fabulous southern section of the city called Apollo Bunder.
 Packed with places to eat, drink, and shop.
 Directly over the road from the sea.

-- How to Get There: From the airport, get a taxi at a pre-paid counter (28km, 1-hour drive; longer during peak times).
-The iconic CSMT train station is 12 minutes (3km) away.
+- How to Get There: From the airport, get a taxi at a pre-paid counter (30 km; 1-hour drive, longer during peak times).
+The iconic CSMT train station is 10 minutes (3 km) away.

 - Handy to: Gateway of India.
 Chhatrapati Shivaji Maharaj Terminus.

 - Guests: Equally divided among business people, government officials, and affluent tourists.

 - Kids Club: Kids at Taj offers a few engaging activities, but there’s no dedicated room with toys or games.